Doctor of Audiology (Au.D.)

 - engage in and appreciate quality continuing education to remain current with developing technology, theory and ideas.

 - contribute their knowledge and skills in a collaborative way with other health care professionals and persons significant to the patient as a means of providing excellence in patient care.

 - provide leadership in areas that will foster growth and stability in the profession.

 - demonstrate a commitment to and respect for diversity by recognizing and valuing differences among people and their cultures.

 To enter the Doctor of Audiology (AuD) program, you must complete a bachelor's degree in Communication Sciences & Disorders or similar degree in which you receive instruction in the foundation areas necessary to enter the doctoral degree program.
-If your bachelor's degree is from an unrelated field, the Department of Communication Sciences & Disorders offers a one-year Pre-Professional program to provide you with all of the necessary foundational coursework necessary to enter our Doctor of Audiology degree program.
-More about the Pre-Professional Program
+If your bachelor's degree is from an unrelated field, the Department of Communication Sciences & Disorders offers a one-year Pre-Professional Certificate Program to provide you with all of the necessary foundational coursework necessary to enter our Doctor of Audiology degree program.
+More about the Pre-Professional Certificate Program.